superfly/docs/getting-started/index.html.md

 ## Learn more

-* [Language & Framework Guides](/docs/languages-and-frameworks/): Comprehensive and starter guides for your favorite languages and frameworks.
 * [Fly Launch](/docs/apps): You've tried the `fly launch` command.
 Now learn how to use all the Fly Launch features that help you manage and run your apps.
+* [Fly.io Blueprints](/docs/blueprints/): A library of patterns and examples that you can apply in your own projects.
 * [Databases & Storage](/docs/database-storage-guides/): Options for persistent data storage on Fly.io.
 * [Fly Machines](/docs/machines/): Go deeper with our fast-launching VMs, and use them to run your projects and tasks.
 * [Networking](/docs/networking): How to connect to an app service, use a custom domain, and take advantage of private networking and dynamic request routing.